fusioncharts/angular4-fusioncharts/README.md

 # Angular4-Fusioncharts

-A simple and lightweight Angular4 component which provides bindings for FusionCharts JavaScript Charting Library.
+A simple and lightweight Angular 4 component which provides bindings for FusionCharts JavaScript Charting Library.
 It easily adds rich and interactive charts to any Angular Projects.

 ## Installation

-To install `Angular4-FusionCharts`, run:
+To install `angular4-fusioncharts`, run:

 ```bash
 $ npm install angular4-fusioncharts --save
 ```

-Also install `FusionCharts`, if it is not already installed:
+Also install `fusionCharts`, if it is not already installed:

 ```bash
 $ npm install fusioncharts --save